montyaggie/tamufeed.js/README.md

 One thing you must add to your HTML somewhere is the stage element where you want tamufeed to insert its output into, e.g. `<div id="tamufeed"></div>`.

+## Configuration

+These parameters are set in the `tamufeed` object.

+* `url` feed address
+* `selector` the CSS selector that locates your stage element uniquely
+* `sort` sorts entries
+    * `"forward"` sorts entries descending, but events ascending
+    * `"reverse"` sorts entries ascending time, but events descending
+    * `"shuffle"` sorts entries randomly
+* `fetchEntries` number of entries to fetch from the service provider for each feed.
+For calendar feeds, this should be high enough to still have enough events to display after the historical events are set to `display:none`.
+* `wantEntries` number of entries you want to show.
+After this number of entries is exceeded (not counting any historical events), the CSS class `over` is put onto subsequent entries, enabling CSS to `display:none` them.
+* `truncatedStringMaxLength` sets number of characters (default 300)
+* `minutesBeforeHistorical` sets slack once dtstart has elapsed before event is labelled historical (default 30)
+* `debugging` turns on the F12 console debug messages

 ## Templates